- What are the Academy Awards? According to Mel Gibson, the Oscars can be best described as “a celebration of mediocrity.”

 - b) Let that one out while being interviewed on the Catholic station Eternal Word Television Network.

-The British publication Empire apparently agrees with the Mad Maxes, Lethal Weapons, and Tequila Sunrise actor turned Braveheart director, whose semi-historical “Scottish” epic won a total of five Oscars.
+The British publication Empire apparently agrees with the Mad Maxes, Lethal Weapons, and Tequila Sunrise actor turned Braveheart director-star, whose semi-historical “Scottish” epic won a total of five Oscars.

 Ten Worst Best Picture Oscar Winners